MDMarikar/WSHP/_my_collection/UrinaryIncontinenceDaytime.md

 # What to Do

+**Investigate**
-**Investigate** taking a detailed history of urinary symptoms, any night time symptoms, voiding patterns, and history of constipation.
-Examine the child's growth, blood pressure, abdomen, lumbar spine, neurology, and genitalia.
-Perform urine analysis and renal tract ultrasound to look for structural causes
+- taking a detailed history of urinary symptoms, any night time symptoms, voiding patterns, and history of constipation.
+- Examine the child's growth, blood pressure, abdomen, lumbar spine, neurology, and genitalia.
+- Perform urine analysis
+- renal tract ultrasound with post void residual* to look for structural causes.

+*Anticholinergics may be contraindicated in children with high post void residual bladder volume

 **Manage and Treat** by encouraging behavioural modification like increasing fluid intake, avoiding [bladder irritants](https://www.cuh.nhs.uk/patient-information/bladder-and-voiding-problems-in-children/#:~:text=Some%20drinks%20can%20irritate%20the,need%20to%20be%20diluted%20well.), and treating co-existing conditions like constipation and urinary tract infection